kishlayamishra02/icebrag/proejct details.md

 ## Message from Me :)

-"Hey everyone, thanks for making time for this.
+Hey everyone, thanks for making time for this.
 I'm really excited about what we're about to build.
 So quick intro - I'm Kishlaya, I'll be managing this project and making sure we stay on track.

 We have 10 days to build something really cool called Icebrag.
 It's going to be a fun app where people can get random icebreaker questions, submit their own questions, vote on the best ones, and even generate questions using AI.
 It's simple, it's useful, and it's something we can all be proud of.

 I know some of you might be wondering why we're doing this.
 Honestly, we are a team of talented developers, and instead of just talking about building something, let's actually build it together.
-This will look amazing on everyone's portfolio, and we'll learn a ton in the process."
+This will look amazing on everyone's portfolio, and we'll learn a ton in the process.

 ---

 ## What We're Building

-"Okay, so imagine you're in a team meeting or a social event, and things are awkward.
+Okay, so imagine you're in a team meeting or a social event, and things are awkward.
 What do you do?
 You use Icebrag.
 You open it on your phone, click a button, and boom - you get a random icebreaker question.
 You can filter by what kind of question you want - funny, professional, deep, whatever.
 You can vote on questions that are actually good.
 You can submit your own questions so others can use them.
 And if you want something creative, you can generate an AI question using Google's Gemini API.

 That's it.
 Simple, but actually useful.
 And it's something we can build in 10 days.

 The app is going to work on desktop and mobile.
 It's going to be fast.
 It's going to look good.
-And most importantly, it's going to work properly."
+And most importantly, it's going to work properly.

 ---

 ## The Tech Stack

-"Let me break down what we're using, because you all need to know this:
+Let me break down what we're using, because you all need to know this:

 **Frontend - React and Vite:**
 We're using React because it's what we know, and Vite because it's faster than Create React App.
 This handles all the UI stuff - the buttons, forms, the questions display, everything the user sees.